create3000/x_ite/README.md

 * [Custom Shaders](https://create3000.github.io/x_ite/custom-shaders)
 * [glTF Sample Viewer](https://create3000.github.io/x_ite/laboratory/gltf-sample-viewer/)

-## jsDelivr CDN
+## Using X_ITE with a CDN

-jsDelivr is an open-source content delivery network (CDN) renowned for its no-cost access, swift performance, and reliable service.

-### For Production

 If you are going to use X_ITE in a production environment, you should use a fixed version of X_ITE.
 You can get a list of all available versions [here on npm](https://www.npmjs.com/package/x_ite?activeTab=versions).

+### jsDelivr CDN

+jsDelivr is an open-source content delivery network (CDN) renowned for its no-cost access, swift performance, and reliable service.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/x_ite@10.0.5/dist/x_ite.min.js"></script>